Skip to content

 London · NW10 5PP Reg 1058648 Registered charity Official website Charity Commission register

-MAKING THE LEAP is a registered charity (no. 1058648) working in animals in London · NW10 5PP.
+Making the Leap is a registered charity (no. 1058648) working in poverty relief in London · NW10 5PP.
 Its latest Charity Commission filing directs 88% of spending to charitable activities, holding roughly 6 months of reserves, and files its annual accounts on time.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-MAKING THE LEAP has a Clarity Score of 100 out of 100 on CharityCompare (4 stars, Exceptional).
+Making the Leap has a Clarity Score of 95 out of 100 on CharityCompare (5 stars, Exceptional).
 Charity Commission registration number 1058648.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2021: total income £1.5m, with 88% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2025: total income £1.6m, with 88% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 6 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .